Cybercentry/base_batches/README.md

 First, express your interest in conducting a smart contract scan.
 Type 'exit' to quit the test.

-You: I want to scan a contract
+You: I want to scan a smart contract

 Step 0: Select scan type
 1. Vulnerability Scan (v1 API)